spfraib/twitter/README_dhaval.md

 # Overview of where we're at:

+- For active learning:
     - The commands to run only once (cf [README](https://github.com/spfraib/twitter/tree/manu_active_learning/code/2-twitter_labor/5-active_learning#commands-to-run-only-once)) are both done.
     - The command to run before each iteration (cf [README](https://github.com/spfraib/twitter/tree/manu_active_learning/code/2-twitter_labor/5-active_learning#to-run-after-each-iteration) ) has been launched on my account but hasn't started yet.
 You need this to do active learning.
     - I have detailed the active learning command in the [README](https://github.com/spfraib/twitter/tree/manu_active_learning/code/2-twitter_labor/5-active_learning#active-learning-1).
 To launch this, you will first have to define all the parameters in the [batch file](https://github.com/spfraib/twitter/blob/manu_active_learning/code/2-twitter_labor/5-active_learning/select_tweets_to_label.sbatch).
     - I have not merged the `manu_active_learning` branch in case there are other modifications to make.
 The up-to-date code is on `manu_active_learning`.
     - I haven't been able to test my [active learning code](https://github.com/spfraib/twitter/blob/manu_active_learning/code/2-twitter_labor/5-active_learning/select_tweets_to_label.py).
 I have written a detailed explanation of the code line per line though, that you can find down below.
+    - Different active learning methods could potentially pick up the same tweets.
+We will have to drop duplicates at the end of the py file to make sure we don't send two times the same tweet to labelling (not yet implemented).

 - I haven't been able to implement the `further-fine-tuning`.
 I have found how to make it work though.
 You just have to modify the name of the folder you import the fine-tuned model from, to then further fine-tune it (see [this issue](https://github.com/ThilinaRajapakse/simpletransformers/issues/428)).
-- Different active learning methods could potentially pick up the same tweets.
-We will have to drop duplicates at the end of the py file to make sure we don't send two times the same tweet to labelling (not yet implemented).
 - There is not yet a complete agreement on the whole methodology.
 I list below a few points of disagreement:
     - The exploit part: Sam presented three possibilities for this, I implemented them all, see code documentation for more info.
     - You mentioned you only wanted to pick models as best_model at every epoch finish.
 We can discuss this but this is not how best_models are picked up so far (so far, best_model = model with lowest evaluation loss at or after the first epoch.)